NC Medicaid Reimbursement Rates for Primary Care Physicians Slashed; Is a Potential NC Lawsuit Looming?

 Is a potential lawsuit looming in NC’s not so distant future???

-Posted on March 4, 2015, in "Single State Agency", Access to Care, Administrative Remedies, Affordable Care Act, Appeal Rights, Budget, CMS, Constitutional Claim, Decrease in Medicaid Spending, DHHS, Division of Medical Assistance, Federal Government, Federal Law, Freedom of Choice of Provider, General Assembly, Health Care Providers and Services, Increase in Medicaid Rates, Increase in Medicaid Spending, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Medicaid, Medicaid Attorney, Medicaid Billing, Medicaid Budget, Medicaid Funds, Medicaid Providers, Medicaid Recipients, Medicaid Reimbursements, Medicaid Services, Medicaid Spending, Medicare, Medicare Attorney, Medicare Reimbursement Rates, NC, North Carolina, Primary Care, Primary Care Physicians, Provider Medicaid Contracts, Rate Reductions, Reduction in Medicaid Payments, Reductions, Shared Saving Plan, State Budget, State Plan, Tax Dollars, Taxes, Taxpayers, US Supreme Court and tagged 30(A), ACA, Access to Care, Affordable Care Act, Centers for Medicare and Medicaid Services, CMS, DHHS, Division of Medical Assistance, DMA, Enhanced Payments, Enhanced Payments for Primary Care, Federal law, General Assembly, Health care, Health care provider, Legal Analysis, Legal Remedies for Health Care Providers, Medicaid, Medicaid Act, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid Budget, Medicaid patients, Medicaid Rates, Medicaid recipients, Medicaid reimbursement rates, Medicaid Reimbursements, Medicaid Services, Medicaid Tax Dollars, Medicare, Medicare Attorney, Medicare Reimbursement Rates, North Carolina, Primary Care, primary care physicians, Quality of Care, Session Law 2013-360, Session Law 2014-100, Shared Savings, State Plan, Supreme Court.
+Posted on March 4, 2015, in "Single State Agency", Access to Care, Administrative Remedies, Affordable Care Act, Appeal Rights, Budget, CMS, Constitutional Claim, Decrease in Medicaid Spending, Division of Medical Assistance, Federal Government, Federal Law, Freedom of Choice of Provider, General Assembly, Health Care Providers and Services, Increase in Medicaid Rates, Increase in Medicaid Spending, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Medicaid, Medicaid Attorney, Medicaid Billing, Medicaid Budget, Medicaid Funds, Medicaid Providers, Medicaid Recipients, Medicaid Reimbursements, Medicaid Services, Medicaid Spending, Medicare, Medicare Attorney, Medicare Reimbursement Rates, NC, NC DHHS, North Carolina, Primary Care, Primary Care Physicians, Provider Medicaid Contracts, Rate Reductions, Reduction in Medicaid Payments, Reductions, Shared Saving Plan, State Budget, State Plan, Tax Dollars, Taxes, Taxpayers, US Supreme Court and tagged 30(A), ACA, Access to Care, Affordable Care Act, Centers for Medicare and Medicaid Services, CMS, Division of Medical Assistance, DMA, Enhanced Payments, Enhanced Payments for Primary Care, Federal law, General Assembly, Health care, Health care provider, Legal Analysis, Legal Remedies for Health Care Providers, Medicaid, Medicaid Act, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid Budget, Medicaid patients, Medicaid Rates, Medicaid recipients, Medicaid reimbursement rates, Medicaid Reimbursements, Medicaid Services, Medicaid Tax Dollars, Medicare, Medicare Attorney, Medicare Reimbursement Rates, NC DHHS, North Carolina, Primary Care, primary care physicians, Quality of Care, Session Law 2013-360, Session Law 2014-100, Shared Savings, State Plan, Supreme Court.
 Bookmark the permalink.
 Leave a comment.